cncf/toc/.github/ISSUE_TEMPLATE/template-graduation-application.md

 <!-- (Project assertion goes here) -->

-- [ ] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**
+- [ ] **Document how the project makes decisions on leadership roles, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**

 <!-- (Project assertion goes here) -->